thedaviddias/Front-End-Checklist/README.md

 * [ ] **Mobile Browsers:**  ![High][high_img] All pages were tested on all current mobile browsers (Native browser, Chrome, Safari...).
 * [ ] **OS:**  ![High][high_img] All pages were tested on all current OS (Windows, Android, iOS, Mac...).

-- [ ] **Design fidelity:** ![Low][low_img] Depending the project and the quality of the creatives, you may be asked to be close to the design.
+- [ ] **Design fidelity:** ![Low][low_img] Depending on the project and the quality of the creatives, you may be asked to be close to the design.
 You can use some tools to compare creatives with your code implementation and ensure consistency.

 > [Pixel Perfect - Chrome Extension](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en)